Quantum Steering Ellipsoids

+The ellipsoid volume is a non-linear entanglement criterion.
+Specifically, the Werner state on the separable-entangled boundary has $\E_A$ being the maximal sphere volume $V_\star= 4 \pi/81$ inscribed inside the largest possible tetrahedron that can be inscribed inside the unit sphere \footnote{More formally, it was shown \cite{FJohn, Ball} that every convex body in $\mathbb{R}^n$ Euclidean space contains a unique maximal volume ellipsoid, and that a Euclidean ball is that maximum if and only if there exist vectors $\{\boldsymbol{x}_k\}$ in the set of contact points of the ball with the convex body, and positive numbers $\{c_k\}$ such that $\sum_k c_k \boldsymbol{x}_k = 0$ and $\sum_k c_k \boldsymbol{x}^T_k \boldsymbol{x}_k =r^2 \I$, where $r$ is the radius of the ball.
+Inspection of the in-sphere for the regular tetrahedron in the Bloch sphere shows that is is the case for $\{\boldsymbol{x}_k\}$ being the four intersection points.} .
+We immediately deduce that any state with $\E_A$ that has volume $V> V_\star$ must be entangled.
+Note that entangled states can have $V \leq V_\star$.

+Since $V > V_\star$ can only be attained by entangled states, whilst zero discord states have one-dimensional (degenerate) ellipsoids, we see that non-zero volume, or ``obesity'', is strictly stronger than discord but strictly weaker than entanglement.

-\textit{Conclusion.} The quantum steering ellipsoid provides a faithful representation of any two qubit state and a natural geometric classification of states (as in Table 1).
-It provides clear and intuitive understanding into the usual key aspects of two qubit states, uncovers surprising new features (such as the nested tetrahedron condition, skew \& obesity, and incomplete steering) while prompting novel questions, such as: can we use (\ref{DetEntCond}) to define a class of ``least-classical'' separable states for fixed $(\boldsymbol{a}, \boldsymbol{b}, \boldsymbol{c})$?
+\textit{Conclusion.} The quantum steering ellipsoid provides a faithful representation of any two-qubit state and a natural geometric classification of states.
+It yields clear and intuitive understanding into the usual key aspects of two-qubit states, uncovers surprising new features (such as the nested tetrahedron condition, skew and obesity, and incomplete steering) while prompting novel questions, such as: can we use (\ref{DetEntCond}) to define a class of ``least-classical'' separable states for fixed $(\boldsymbol{a}, \boldsymbol{b}, \boldsymbol{c})$?
 Can we use the nested tetrahedron condition to provide a simple construction for the best separable approximation \cite{Lewenstein} for a state $\rho$?
-What is the characterisation of steering ellipsoids for real states?
-This would be particularly useful experimentally, acting as a new type of tomography for two qubits.
+What is the geometric characterisation of the possible steering ellipsoids for an arbitrary two-qubit state?
+This would potentially be useful when using ellipsoids to visualize the results of two-qubit state tomography.
+In Appendix~\ref{sec_extend} we have provided a discussion of several extensions of this work, beyond the two-qubit scenario to higher dimensional systems.

-This following appendices contain the details for some of the statements and theorems that are presented in the main article.